 A website is a multi-dimensional beast and unlike a novel, a reader might arrive on any page.
 It's therefore important that each page grabs and holds the readers' attention.
 Different pages also serve different purposes, so writing for the web requires a range of different skills - a more sales based approach for product pages, a more educational approach for blogs, particularly for service companies, and somewhere in between for 'about us' pages.

 Writing content for the web is also different as you are writing for both search engines, and for human visitors; for example each page has a Metatag Title and Description which appear in Google’s search results and summarise that page.
 Though the Metatags aren’t visible on the site itself, these short lines of text are crucial in determining how many people will click to visit your site.

-Finally, visitors will view your site on monitors, tablets and mobile devices, meaning the design has to be responsive and content won’t always appear in the same pre-defined structure (watch out for phrases like, "See the image on your left").
+Finally, visitors will view your site on a monitor, tablet or mobile device.
+This means the design has to be responsive and content won’t always appear in the same pre-defined structure (watch out for phrases like, "See the image on your left").

 Of course, not all elements are unique to the web.
-Writing engaging, well-research content that's thoroughly proofread and is original are essential regardless of whether you're writing on-line or off.
+Writing engaging, well-researched content that's thoroughly proofread is essential regardless of whether you're writing on-line or off.